 If you’re looking to take a romantic stroll at night, enjoy a beautiful sunset, and eat some of the best food LA has to offer, consider visiting Downtown Culver City.
 It’s 10-minute walk from the Culver City stop on the Expo Light Rail from Santa Monica to Downtown LA to the newly designed Culver City Town Plaza, with outdoor tables, chairs, and great views of downtown from atop the Culver City Steps.
 Local artists perform live music in front of the area’s outdoor restaurant seating, so you get a meal and entertainment!
-Here you can find every type of food: Southern, Jamaican, Italian, Indian, Irish, Mexican, French, Chinese, and more cuisines are all within about 4 blocks from each other.
+Here you can find every type of food: Southern, Jamaican, Italian, Indian, Irish, Mexican, French, Chinese, and more cuisines are all within about four blocks of each other.

 North Hollywood, or Noho as we locals like to call it, is the home of young artists: think musicians, actors, dancers, sound producers, writers, and other creatives.
 Most everyone who moves to LA in hopes of “making it big” will end up living here at some point.
 Not surprisingly, a big draw here is the Arts District area.
 My favorite place to visit in the Arts District is the Television Academy — I take my brother’s dog for a walk there often, as they have many grassy areas perfect for running around or even just enjoying the LA sun.
 Much of the museum of the TV Academy is located outdoors, so you can read about the history of some of the most prolific people in TV over the years even before even entering the Television Academy.
 I’ve gone to many screenings here as well that are usually free.